 In sophomore year of college, Janet retired from competitive athletics and took leave from school when faced with a diagnosis of a debilitating medical condition.

-Patient and activist, self-treating a case of panhypopituitarism in 3 years when the country’s best MDs, endocrinology specialists, NDs, and other physicians failed to treat the condition (2010-2013)
+Patient and activist, self-treating a case of panhypopituitarism when America’s best board-certified physicians (Stanford, Cedars-Sinai, PAMF) failed to treat the condition (2010-2013)

-Developer of the TRE framework for accelerated treatment of chronic illness using a systematic, experimental, and integrated approach (2014-present)
+Creator of TRE framework for accelerated treatment of chronic illness using a systematic, experimental, and patient-focused approach (2014-present)

 Self-Educating Entrepreneur (2010-present)